desm01/quick_sorts/README.md

 - See how syntax varies between programming languages, and see which is the most readable.
 - Race the languages and see which is the fastest at carrying out a single task.

+To run the code you will need to install NodeJS, Python, compilers for C#, C++ & your own Java VM. -> I used GPP, JavaC & Mono-Complete

+Enjoy!